bmir-radx/radx-data-dictionary-specification/radx-data-dictionary-specification.md

 Data Dictionaries MUST use the CSV format specified by [RFC 4180](https://datatracker.ietf.org/doc/html/rfc4180#page-2).
 Data dictionaries my be created with tools such as Google Sheets or Microsoft Excel.
 Both of these tools produce CSV files in accordance with this specification.
 When saving a CSV file in Microsoft Excel be sure to choose the "CSV UTF-8 (Comma delimited) (.CSV)" file format.

-## Template

-While the format of a published RADx Data Dictionary MUST be CSV, tools like Google Sheets or Excel can be used for editing/producing the CSV file.
-A Google Sheet template data dictionary may be found [here](https://docs.google.com/spreadsheets/d/1f5KcnCx7fEHcC8uSS5CB71-D-y51BDxFfGltSbj85iw/edit?usp=sharing).

 ## Layout

 A data dictionary CSV file contains a header row plus _one row for each column_ in a target datafile (a row in a data dictionary describes a column in a data file).
 Thus, if a datafile has five columns in it (corresponding to five variables), the data dictionary for that datafile will contain _six_ rows – one header row plus five further non-header rows that describe the five columns.